Luminous Arc (video game): Reception

 Luminous Arc received "average" reviews according to the review aggregation website Metacritic.
 Honest Gamers said, "I realised that it was exactly because Luminous Arc refused to take itself seriously that it was so much fun."

-However, 1UP.com rated the game as "average", calling it a "Final Fantasy Tactics Advance clone" because of its similar gameplay and overall feel.
+However, 1Up.com rated the game as "average", calling it a "Final Fantasy Tactics Advance clone" because of its similar gameplay and overall feel.
 While not impressed with the DS's touch screen capabilities used in the game, the editor wrote that "the game's biggest attraction, in theory, is wireless multiplayer, either locally or online".
 GamePro said, "It's a decent enough game but it isn't the grand strategy RPG experience that we've all been waiting for."

 Japanese publication Famitsu gave the game a score of one eight, two sevens, and one six for a total of 28 out of 40.
-Luminous Arc sold 25,676 copies during its debut week in Japan.
+Luminous Arc sold 25,676 units during its debut week in Japan.